axosapps/Fresher/index.md

 The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at Approx unless otherwise defined in this Privacy Policy.

+### Important
+We don't force you in any way to drink alcohol.
+Alcohol can be dangerous!!
+We are not responsible if anything happens to you and your friends.

 ### Information Collection and Use

 We don't collect any information of the user.